tritonmc/triton-website/docs/concepts/config.md

 If you're using BungeeCord, you only need to place your TWIN token in the BungeeCord Triton's config.
 To learn more about TWIN and how you can get the token, visit the [TWIN documentation page](./twin.md).

+### `open-selector-command-override`

+_Spigot Only_
+_Default: null_
+If you want to open a custom menu (or even just execute a custom command) instead of opening Triton's default language selector menu, put the command here, without the first slash (/).
+Instead of opening the language menu, Triton will execute this command as the player.

+Example: `open-selector-command-override: "dm open language"`

+Set to `null` or an empty string to revert to default behaviour.
+Since this is Spigot only, this can be set on a per-server basis.

 ### `run-language-commands-on-join`

 _Default: false_